 2 (b) Driving in excess of speed limits

 The Community Panel’s approach to section 2(b) is to determine whether the motor vehicle appears to travel at a speed in excess of the legal speed limits in the relevant jurisdiction of Australia.

 Cases 0206/17, 0510/17, 0047/17 highlighted that motor vehicle speed was sometimes unclear or difficult to judge in advertisements.
 However, speed could be inferred by vehicle acceleration, advertisement context and audio and visual cues.
 In these particular cases, driving appeared to be controlled and within speed limits, so the Community Panel dismissed these complaints.

 Advertisers should ensure that use of references to acceleration capabilities must not give rise to an overall impression of speed in excess of speed limits.

 2 (c) Driving practices or other actions in breach of any law

-The Board’s approach to section 2(c) is to consider firstly whether there is a relevant ‘driving practice or other action’ to which section 2(c) would apply, having regard to the examples provided with that section.
-The Board has taken the examples provided in the FCAI Code as guidance regarding the intended application of this provision.
+The Community Panel’s approach to section 2(c) is to consider firstly whether there is a relevant ‘driving practice or other action’ to which section 2(c) would apply, having regard to the examples provided with that section.
+The Community Panel has taken the examples provided in the FCAI Code as guidance regarding the intended application of this provision.